Bejmach/flashlight/README.md

 ## Why the name "Flashlight"
-> Just for clarification, I didn't know that there was already other "flashlight" library for machine learning written in C++.
-I only searched the crates.io for packages with similar name

 Before I decided on the name, I wanted to use some  mythology reference, because I assumed that the "Torch" library based its name on Prometheus myth, but it didn't click.